PeterBengtson/Ooloi-docs/ADRs/0035-Remembered-Alterations.md

 **System-level separation**: Instruments in the same system do NOT share accidental memory.
 An oboe's F# does not affect a flute's F natural, even though they appear visually proximate on the page.
 The boundary is strictly at instrument level - accidental memory is an instrument property, not a system property or score property.

-**Implementation note**: Timewalk processes voices sequentially with position counting restarting at 0 for each voice.
-Therefore the algorithm collects all pitch tuples from all staves and voices of the instrument, sorts by position to establish left-to-right reading order, then processes the sorted sequence.

 **Example** (piano cross-staff, G major):
 ```clojure
 ;; Piano (two staves):